Full Tilt! Pinball: Discontinuation

 According to Microsoft employee Raymond Chen, 3D Pinball for Windows – Space Cadet was first removed from later releases of Windows due to a collision detection bug during early development of 64-bit versions of Windows.
 Microsoft was unable to resolve the issue in time for the release of Windows XP 64-Bit Edition for the Itanium architecture in 2001, and it was assumed for some time to be the reason for the game's absence from Windows Vista and subsequent versions.

 However, the 2005 release of Windows XP Professional x64 Edition includes an official 64-bit build of Pinball, which was found to have only minor graphical glitches.
 A YouTube investigation revealed working versions of 64-bit Pinball are also found on the CD-ROM for the 2003 update of Windows XP 64-Bit Edition and even in some early Windows Vista builds (then known as "Longhorn") for both IA-64 and x64.
 Chen clarified in a follow-up post that the 64-Bit Edition of Windows XP was developed on the Alpha AXP, as Itanium hardware did not exist at the time, and it was on this hardware that the collision bug was present.
 He theorized that the C runtime team or the compiler team fixed the issue at some point and Pinball was added back to the product.

 The final versions of Windows to include the game were the first released builds after the reset of the Longhorn project to start over with a fresh codebase, now for x86 and x64 only.
 These builds are also the final ones to feature the other original Windows games from earlier versions, as opposed to the completely redesigned ones by Oberon Games that were publicly introduced in build 5219.
 This has led to speculation that, like the classic versions of the other games, Pinball was ultimately removed from Windows due to its visual style being considered outdated.

+Revival efforts

 In late 2018, Raymond Chen stated that there were multiple attempts to revive the game as a Microsoft Garage project.
 They were apparently successful in repackaging the x86 version, but as Microsoft contacted the legal department to review the original license contract, it was found that newer versions of the game were only permitted to be released pre-packaged with subsequent Windows operating systems and Microsoft Plus! packs.
 The license also forbade the release of the source code.

-Reverse Engineering and Porting

-In 2020, developer Muzychenko Andrey started decompiling and reverse-engineering the Space Cadet-only version of the game included with Windows, unofficially porting it to C++ on top of Simple DirectMedia Layer.
-This allowed the game to be played natively on multiple platforms including on Mac OS, Linux, and newer versions of Windows, in addition to browsers, Android, LG webOS, Wii, Wii U, 3DS, and PlayStation Vita, among others.
+In the 2020s, a decompiling and reverse-engineering effort for the Space Cadet-only version of the game included with Windows led to numerous unofficial ported releases, allowing the game to be played natively on multiple computing platforms.

+Physical version